JetBrains/intellij-sdk-docs/tutorials/editor_basics/editor_events.md

 ## 3.1.
 Handling keystrokes in the Editor

+[TypedActionHandler](upsource:///platform/platform-api/src/com/intellij/openapi/editor/actionSystem/TypedActionHandler.java)
-To handle keystrokes and provide custom reactions interface [TypedActionHandler](upsource:///platform/platform-api/src/com/intellij/openapi/editor/actionSystem/TypedActionHandler.java) may be used.
+interface is intended to handle keystrokes and provide custom reactions.
-Series of steps below shows how to change standard behaviour of the editor and make it react on typing differently instead of simply displaying a typed character in the editor area.
+The steps below show how to customize the behaviour of the editor and make it react to typing in a different way than just displaying the typed character in the editor area.

 ### 3.1.2 Implementing *TypedActionHandler*